pdhlong/sc/README.md

 * Add record function: The algorithm will start by recording the sound from your microphone (6 seconds long).
 After the testing you will need to delete the s1 file in test folder just type test\s1.wav when it asked u to enter filename.

+test.py let u use the record function testwfile.py let you test with files (if use testwfile please add s1 file in test folder before testing).

 ### Group7.
 The sound files in the train folder belongs to the following members:
 * s1-Viet Hung
 * s2-Huong Giang